 Truck Accident Statistics

-Most fatalities in accidents involving large commerical trucks are to vehicle occupants in the passenger cars involved in the crash.
-The main issue is the vulnerability of motorists travelling in smaller vehicles.
-Did you know that commercial trucks often weigh 20 to 30 times as much as a standard passenger car.
+Most fatalities in accidents involving large commercial trucks are to vehicle occupants in the passenger cars involved in the crash.
+The main issue is the vulnerability of motorists traveling in smaller vehicles.
+Did you know that commercial trucks often weigh 20 to 30 times as much as a standard passenger car?
 These trucks are taller with wider ground clearance.
-This can result in a passenger car underriding trucks in traffic collisions.
+This can result in a passenger car under riding trucks in traffic collisions.
 The passenger vehicle goes under the trailer of the truck causing devastating injuries up to and including death.

 The braking capability of a truck can be an important factor in truck accidents.
 A fully loaded tractor-trailer may take between 20 to 40 percent farther than passenger cars to stop.
 This discrepancy is greater on slippery and wet roadways.
 With poorly maintained truck brakes the issue becomes even more complicated and deadly.